 The severity of the downturn in the UK economy assumed in the EBA stress scenario was, for the first time, similar to that assumed since 2014 in the Bank of England’s own annual stress test of major UK banks.

-The scenarios for most other European economies were not as severe as for the UK (see notes in press release PDF).
+The scenarios for most other European economies were not as severe as for the UK (see notes to editors).

 The EBA stress test covers a wide sample of 48 banks across 15 countries.
 Unlike the Bank of England stress tests it uses a constrained methodology that does not take account of actions banks would take in a real stress, such as cutting employee remuneration.